ethanstockbridge/ECSE-4961/Project 2/README.md

 | 8              |     3.395s     |
 | 10             |     3.148s     |

 ## Conclusion

 As noted by the results above, utilizing threading to perform compression on only chunks of the input file greatly increased throughput of ZSTD compression.
-This allows the CPU to procress more commands while some of the threads are doing seperate tasks such as reading/writing from memory.
-Enabling threading increases paralleism in the work able to be done by separate thread tasks, thus improving the amount of time required to compress a single file.
+Using more worker threads allowed the compression to take as little as 18% of the original time to compress.
+Multithreading allows the CPU to procress more commands while other threads may be doing seperate I/O tasks such as reading/writing from memory.
+This process increases paralleism, allowing more work to be done by each thread task, decreasing the amount of time required to compress a single file.